geopy/geopy/docs/index.rst

 - Backwards-incompatible changes of the undocumented API.
 This shouldn't affect anyone, unless they extend geocoder classes or use undocumented features or monkey-patch anything.
-If you believe that something is missing in geopy, please consider opening an issue or providing a patch or a PR instead of hacking around geopy.
+If you believe that something is missing in geopy, please consider opening an issue or providing a patch/PR instead of hacking around geopy.

-- Geocoder classes which simply don't work (usually because their service has been discontinued) might get removed.
-They don't work anyway, so that's hardly a breaking change, right? :)

 - Geocoding services sometimes introduce new APIs and deprecate the previous ones.
 We try to upgrade without breaking the geocoder's API interface,